dgustave-devops/monolithic-deployment/README.md

 # Monolithic System Deployment
-This repository contains a guide for a monolithic system deployment of the open source Moodle application on Amazon Web Services (AWS).
+This repository contains a guide for a monolithic system deployment of the Moodle application on Amazon Web Services (AWS).
 ![monolithic-deployment](https://github.com/user-attachments/assets/d3442da2-f39a-4978-b5f0-7cf16a8f32ea)

 ### AWS Components: